UDN

 out string value wchar_t* value passed by reference SEE WARNINGS BELOW

 struct foo struct foo* value passed by reference.
 The DLL should declare a struct to match the UnrealScript struct.
+See below for information about strings inside the struct.

 out struct foo struct foo* value passed by reference